emissary-ingress/emissary/reference/host-crd.md

     name: secret-name
 ```

-* In general, `email-of-registrant` mandatory when using ACME: it should be a valid email address that will reach someone responsible for certificate management.
+* In general, `email-of-registrant` is mandatory when using ACME: it should be a valid email address that will reach someone responsible for certificate management.
 * ACME stores certificates in Kubernetes secrets.
-The name of the secret can be set using the tlsSecret element; if not supplied, a name will be automatically generated from the hostname and email.
+The name of the secret can be set using the `tlsSecret` element; if not supplied, a name will be automatically generated from the `hostname` and `email`.
 * If the authority is not supplied, the Let’s Encrypt production environment is assumed.
 * **If the authority is the literal string “none”, TLS certificate management will be disabled.** You’ll need to manually create a TLSContext to use for your host in order to use HTTPS.

 ## Secure and Insecure Requests

 A **secure** request arrives via HTTPS; an **insecure** request does not.
 By default, secure requests will be routed and insecure requests will be redirected (using an HTTP 301 response) to HTTPS.
-The behavior of insecure requests can be overridden using the requestPolicy element of a Host:
+The behavior of insecure requests can be overridden using the `requestPolicy` element of a Host:

 ```yaml
 requestPolicy: